dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

+## UPDATES part 36: Phase 2t: Implemenaton of the module2d resurrection_gatekeeper, the final decision maker for Phase3 requeing and resurrection of problematic threads

+## UPDATES part 35: Phase 2s: Implementation of module2c for post aggregate registry analysis using scan analysis of module2 gitlab console logs (later will be used for ML lifecycle)

 ## UPDATES part 34: Phase 2r: Implementation of module2b for post ghost analysis using a scan analysis of module2 gitlab console logs (later will be used for ML lifecycle and pattern discernment) and synthetic ghost injection testing